The Property Finders

-The College of Architects in Málaga has announced 5,418 building licence approvals in the province between January and September 2018.
-That represents an annual increase of 41%.
-In fact, it’s more licences than the number approved between 2009 and 2017 in total.
-This blog discusses the implications of these numbers for property price in prime areas such as Marbella and Málaga.
+The most active region for building licence approvals in 2018 was Andalucía with 19,314, an increase of 56.2%.
+This blog discusses the implications of these numbers for property prices in prime areas such as Marbella and Málaga.
 In 2014, six years after the global downturn kicked in, the Spanish construction sector had hit absolute rock-bottom.
 As a consequence, Málaga issued only 798 licences during the entire year.
 Compared with the record of 27,000 approvals in 2007 it’s clear to see how bad the downturn was for the construction sector.
 It had more or less disappeared.

-Activity returned in 2012 and in Q1 of 2014 Marbella registered price rises.
+Activity returned in 2012 and in Q1 of 2014 Marbella registered price rises, the first municipality in Mediterranean Spain to do so.
 However, it was a recovery of the resale sector, there just weren’t any new projects around.
 In addition, there is always a time lag between licence approval and a project being ready for sale.
 So, a few approvals trickling out of Málaga was nothing to get excited about.
 And, in my opinion, it still isn’t.